josemmo/yamipa/README.md

 [![bStats Servers](https://img.shields.io/bstats/servers/10243)](https://bstats.org/plugin/bukkit/Yamipa/10243)
 [![License](https://img.shields.io/github/license/josemmo/yamipa)](LICENSE)

-Yamipa is an Spigot plugin that allows players to place images (even **animated**!) on any surface in your Minecraft server without having to install any local client mod.
+Yamipa is a Spigot plugin that allows players to place images (even **animated**!) on any surface in your Minecraft server without having to install any local client mod.

 It is designed with performance and compatibility in mind, so even the most low-specs servers should be able to run it.